dmccreary/personal-finance/docs/glossary.md

 Unfair, deceptive, or fraudulent lending practices that impose unreasonable loan terms on borrowers, often targeting vulnerable populations.

 **Example:** You'll learn to identify warning signs of predatory lending, such as excessive fees, balloon payments, and pressure tactics to make quick decisions.

+#### Pyramid Schemes

+Illegal business models where participants profit primarily from recruiting others rather than selling legitimate products or services.

+**Example:** This course teaches you to distinguish pyramid schemes from legitimate multi-level marketing by examining compensation structures and product viability.

 #### Premiums